-And being cautious regarding your body’s posture and movement, such as standing up slowly and avoiding crossing your legs when you’re seated can also reduce the severity of your symptoms.
+And being cautious regarding your body’s posture and movement, such as standing up slowly and avoiding crossing your legs when you’re seated, can also reduce the severity of your symptoms.

 There are cases in which some people won’t be able to fully relieve their symptoms and should seek other ways to cope with the conditions.

 To prevent fatal injuries, avoid walking in the dark or wearing high-heeled shoes.
-It is advisable to use a cane or a walker to assist your balance.
+It is advisable to use a cane or a walker to assist in your balance.
 It is also wise to change your home or workstation by adding handrails if possible.

 If you have trouble with your balance, seek professional help and talk to your GP about what activities are safe for you and what are risks.
 A vestibular rehabilitation therapist can help you make an individualized treatment plan.